clevercli/clevercli/README.md

 ![deverloper-joke-example](./images/developer-joke.gif)

-clevercli is a CLI that queries OpenAI models (e.g. ChatGPT).
+**clevercli** is a CLI that queries OpenAI models (e.g. ChatGPT).
 New prompt types can easily be added and there is a growing list of community maintained prompts.

-Requires `export OPENAI_API_KEY="<your OpenAI api key>"` (e.g. in your `~/.bashrc`).

 ```console
 $ npm install -g @clevercli/cli